 The election commissioners train and appoint four election inspectors, two Democrats and two Republicans, to be present at each polling place in the 19 towns and the 19 wards in Syracuse for primary and general election days.
 Election inspectors are recommended for appointment for a one-year term by their respective political party chairpersons and are certified by the Board of Elections after successfully completing a written test.
 Political parties and candidates may have poll watchers present at each polling place.
 The watchers must be registered voters in the county and appointed by written certification from the party committees or from the individual candidate's committees.

 Voter Qualifications

-To vote in New York State, one must be a registered voter.
+To vote in New York State, one must be a registered Additionally, the COVID-19 pandemic saw early invoter.
 To register to vote, a person must meet the following requirements: